muzkkir/CTFFriday_2020_July_W1/README.md

 ## Conclusion

-Overall, this CTF was unique for me because I learned about Privilege Escalation, cryptography, and Stegniography.
+Overall, this CTF was unique for me because I learned about new techniques to Escalate my privileges, as I didn't expect that "find" command can be used for escalation, and cryptography, Stegniography was good for practice.
 Also, playing this was fun and I appreciate the efforts of the team.

 #